We use cookies to help provide you with the best possible online experience.

 Keeping this cookie enabled helps us to improve our website.

-Physician's Associates
+Physician Associates

 What do Physician Associates do?

-What is the difference between a physician associate and a GP?
+What is the Difference Between a Physician Associate and a GP?

-The RCGP position is that Physician Associates have an enabling role to play for general practice.
-They are members of the multidisciplinary team, trained in the medical model, and can help broaden capacity and skill mix within the practice team, assisting GPs and their teams to provide high-quality, integrated care.
+The RCGP position is that Physician Associates have an enabling role to play for General Practice.
+They are members of the multidisciplinary team, trained in the medical model, and can help broaden capacity and skill mix within the Practice Team, assisting GPs and their Teams to provide high-quality, integrated care.

-Meet Our Physicians Associates:
+Meet Our Physician Associates:

 Surgeries